-We kept an eye out in 2017 for outstanding social media walls our customers have set up using Walls.io.
+We always keep an eye out for outstanding social media walls our customers have set up using Walls.io.
 Some are particularly well-designed, others make good use of some of our advanced features.
-We hope that they will serve as inspiration for your own social media walls and hashtag campaigns in the upcoming year.
+We hope that they will serve as inspiration for your own social media walls and hashtag campaigns.

 1) Textured wall background: Ada Lovelace Festival